Winsford United F.C.: History

 Winsford finished 5th in the North West Counties Premier Division in Morrison's first year in charge, just five points off league winners Padiham F.C.
 Despite missing out on promotion in 2012–13, the club did win the Mid-Cheshire Senior Cup for the fifth time in their history, beating Northwich Victoria F.C.
 2–1 after extra time in the final.

 Two weeks prior to the start of the 2013–14 season, Eddie Haslam was appointed as manager following Lloyd Morrison's departure for Mossley, but after a series of poor results in the autumn, he was replaced by Rob Byrne in December 2013.
 In 2015 the club introduced their new Under 21s side managed by Chris Appleton.

+The 2024–25 season saw the club promoted to the Premier Division as Division One South champions.

 Stadium

 The club play at the Barton Stadium, which is located off Kingsway in the Wharton area of Winsford town.
 The stadium formerly had a greyhound racing.
 It was formerly known as the Great Western Playing Field, but was renamed in honour of R.G.
 Barton, who led the committee to re-establish Winsford United after the First World War.
-The stadium played host to 1874 Northwich F.C., who, like Winsford, also compete in the North-West Counties League.
+The stadium played host to 1874 Northwich F.C., who, like Winsford, also competed in the North-West Counties League at the time, Barton Stadium now sees Winsford as landlords to Northwich Victoria F.C.
+Who compete in the Midlands Football League.